Skip to content

 Family cover can extend your policy to protect other people in your family, including your partner and children.
 It can be a cost-effective alternative to taking out individual policies for each person, but you may not be able to tailor the cover specifically for everyone’s individual needs.

-What should you consider when looking for self-employed health insurance?
+What should I consider when looking for self-employed health insurance?

-• Your budget: Consider what you’ll be able to afford in monthly or annual premiums as well as an excess payment if you need to claim
+• Your budget: Consider what you’ll be able to afford monthly or annual premiums, as well as an excess payment if you need to claim

-• Your health and coverage needs: Also think about if there are any specific types of health coverage you need, such as dental or eye-care, as these are unlikely to be included in basic policies
+• Your health and cover needs: Think about if there are any specific types of health cover you need, such as dental or eye care, as these are unlikely to be included in basic policies

-• Risks associated with your profession: Lastly if there are any specific risks associated with your profession bear these in mind when looking for cover
+• Risks associated with your profession: If there are any specific risks associated with your profession bear these in mind when looking for cover

 If you’re self-employed you’ll be able to take out health insurance that covers a range of things depending on the level of protection you take out.
 Most providers will offer different tiers, loosely falling into the following categories: